 It’s not uncommon to have several defendants in a truck accident case who share fault for the crash.
 A truck accident lawyer will identify and name each party to increase your chance of receiving the maximum compensation allowed by law for your injuries.

-For a free case evaluation with a Washington state truck accident lawyer, contact Davis Law Group today.
+For a free case evaluation with a Washington personal injury lawyer, contact Davis Law Group today.
 We operate on a contingency fee basis, meaning we don’t get paid unless you win your case.

 Call (206) 727-4000, use the chat feature below or fill out the form on this page to get started